MapleCCC/liblzw/README.md

 ### Complexity Analysis

-Before talking about performance, we first conduct some complexity analysis first.
+Before talking about performance, we first conduct some complexity analysis.
 This help us understand the internal structure of the problem, and which and how various parts of the task contribute to the performance hotspots.

 #### Compression Algorithm Complexity